Skip to Content

 1. Freezer Paper Fabric Printing Method

-For this method of printing on fabric at home, you will need freezer paper (plastic coated).
-This is a suitable method for thin fabrics such as linen, or even old bedsheets.
+For this method of printing on fabric at home, you will need freezer paper (plastic-coated).
+This method is suitable for thin fabrics such as linen or even old bedsheets.

 Freezer paper

-1..
-First, choose your fabric which should be thin enough to go through a home printer.
-Lighter coloured white or cream fabrics are best too.
+Step 1: Choose your fabric, which should be thin enough to print on a home printer.
+Lighter-coloured white or cream fabrics are best, too.

 Cutting out the freezer paper backed fabric.

-3. Next, feed this paper into your inkjet paper feeder.
-Make sure that the image is going to print on the fabric side and not the freezer paper side.
+Step 3: Next, feed this paper into your inkjet paper feeder.
+Ensure the image prints on the fabric side, not the freezer paper side.

-4. Print as normal from your computer but make sure that you go into the printers advance menu settings and choose the best quality print option.
+Step 4: Print as normal from your computer, but go into the printer’s advanced menu settings and choose the best-quality print option.

 How to print on fabric at home Printing menu options